caracal-pipeline/caracal-docs/sphinx/manual/reduction/flag/index.rst

 both  gains and visibilities; and the :ref:`line` worker can flag solar RFI and potential continuum subtraction errors.

-Users can navigate through the different flagging steps thanks to the flag versions saved by Caracal to disk.
+If necessary, users can navigate through the different flagging steps thanks to the flag versions saved to disk by Caracal.
 Most workers can indeed rewind the flags to a specified version, which allows users to correct errors or repeat certain processing steps without too much effort.

 Here we explain the Caracal's management of flag versions, and describe the :ref:`flag` worker.
-The flagging done by the other workers mentioned above is described in other paper of the Data Reduction section of this Caracal manual.
+The flagging done by the other workers mentioned above is described elsewhere in the :ref:`reduction` section of this Caracal :ref:`manual`.

 ---------------------------
 Management of flag versions
 ---------------------------

-General principle.
+Every run of a Caracal worker that can result in new flags saves two flag version to disc: one before and one after the worker run.
+These flag versions are called:

+* *<prefix>_<worker_name>_before*
+* *<prefix>_<worker_name>_after*

+where <prefix> is set by :ref:`general: prefix <general_prefix>`, and the worker name is taken from the :ref:`configfile`.

+Furthermore, the :ref:`prep` worker (which does not flag) saves a flag version called *caracal_legacy* for the input .MS (unless that flag version exists already); and the :ref:`transform` worker (which does not flag either) saves a flag version called *caracal_legacy* for the .MS file that it creates.
+A typical :ref:`workflow` starts with one of these two workers.
+Thus, .MS files processed by Caracal should always have *caracal_legacy* as first item of the time-ordered list of flag versions.

+Flag versions are stored following the order in which they were created.
+This makes it possible to rewind flags to a specified state.
+All Caracal workers where this operation is useful have indeed a *rewind_flags* section.
+When rewinding flags to a certain version, all versions saved after that are deleted.
+The exact usage of flags rewinding is explained in the :ref:`workers` pages.

 ---------------
 The flag worker
 ---------------

-The :ref:`flag` worker can run on the input .MS files or on .MS files created by Caracal at various stages of the pipeline (e.g., by the :ref:`transform` worker).
+The :ref:`flag` worker can run on the input .MS files given in :ref:`getdata: dataid <getdata_dataid>` or on .MS files created by
+Caracal at various stages of the pipeline (e.g., by the :ref:`transform` worker).
-In the latter case the name of the .MS files to be flagged is based on that of the input .MS files, with a label added before the extension.
-Users can set the label with the :ref:`flag: label_in <flag_label_in>` parameter in this worker.
+The name of the .MS files to be flagged (if other than the input files) is based on the name of the input .MS files and a label set by the :ref:`flag: label_in <flag_label_in>` parameter in this worker.
+As an example, if the .MS files were created by the :ref:`transform` worker then :ref:`flag: label_in <flag_label_in>` should be  the same as :ref:`transform: label_out <transform_label_out>`.

+The :ref:`flag` worker cannot flag both calibrators and target in one go.
+To flag both, two separate :ref:`flag` blocks are required in the :ref:`configfile`, as show in :ref:`workflow`.
+In each block the user can set what to flag through the :ref:`flag: field <flag_field>` parameter.

 The :ref:`flag` worker allows users to flag the data in a variety of ways.
 Unless otherwise stated below, flagging is done with the CASA task FLAGDATA.
 Follow the links below for a detailed documentation of the individual flagging modes.

 * Unflag all data.
 * Flag on autocorrelations to catch antennas with obvious problems using the custom